Choices (Buffy the Vampire Slayer): Reception

+Vox, rating it at #98 in a list of all 144 episodes, writes, "As this hour comes in the middle of what might be the most consistent stretch of Buffy episodes ever, it's perhaps a bit underrated.
+But still: Putting a lot of emphasis on the characters' college choices is a bit of false drama, simply because we know that if the show is to continue, they'll all end up at the same school."

+Billie Doux, giving the episode 3 out of 4 stakes, writes, "The spiders in a box subplot was just that — subordinate to the real action, which appears to be moving toward a big climax, a big split, and almost incidentally, commencement."
+She adds, "Joss Whedon just spent three years satirizing high school.
+I'm ready to see what he can do with college."

 Noel Murray of The A.V.
 Club described "Choices" as "an exciting episode, marked by an especially rousing score and some of the best fight scenes I've yet seen on the show".
 He went on to praise Willow's character development, and the way the episode "reinforced its theme in nearly every plot point, line of dialogue and set dressing".
 A review for the BBC criticised the plot, particularly Willow being kidnapped and staying to read the Books of Ascension rather than escaping, but praised the character interactions and Alyson Hannigan's performance.